I've lost my job, how do I qualify for unemployment benefit?

 If I go away for a weekend trip will I continue to receive unemployment benefit?

 No. Unemployment benefit will not be paid for any time you spend out of the island nor during imprisonment nor for any period more than 2 weeks from the time you registered at the E. Humphrey Walcott Building.
-You must visit there every three weeks to continue receiving your benefit.
+You must visit there every two weeks to continue receiving your benefit.

 For more information download the NIS Guide to Benefits booklet which you can view in Adobe Acrobat.
 If you don't have Acrobat, click here to download it.